-- 43.1 All employees have a responsibility to maintain and upgrade their skills commensurate with the requirements of their position and the employer's policy on mandatory training. - 43.2 The employer shall provide a minimum of 12 hours of training per annum. - 43.3 The employer may make training available to nurses to assist those employees to maintain professional registration or endorsement. - 43.4 Where practicable, such training shall be provided to employees during the normal rostered hours of work.

-- 43.5 When it is not practicable to provide mandatory training during the normal rostered hours of work then: - (i) Employees shall attend mandatory in-service training outside their normal rostered working hours when required to do so by the employer. - (ii) The employer shall provide employees two weeks' notice of the requirement to attend mandatory training outside of their normal rostered working hours. - (iii) Notwithstanding clause 24 Overtime and reasonable additional hours, attendance at such mandatory training shall be paid at ordinary rates. - (iv) Attendance at such mandatory in-service training outside the normal rostered working time of an employee shall not affect the ordinary rate paid to the employee during normal rostered time. - 43.6 The employer requires employees to complete modules through e-learning.
+- 43.1 All employees have a responsibility to maintain and upgrade their skills commensurate with the requirements of their position and the employer's policy on mandatory training. - 43.2 The employer shall provide a minimum of 12 hours of training per annum. - 43.3 The employer may make training available to nurses to assist those employees to maintain professional registration or endorsement. - Where practicable, such training shall be provided to employees during the normal rostered hours of work. - 43.5 When it is not practicable to provide mandatory training during the normal rostered hours of work then: - (i) Employees shall attend mandatory in-service training outside their normal rostered working hours when required to do so by the employer. - (ii) The employer shall provide employees with two weeks' notice of the requirement to attend mandatory training outside of their normal rostered working hours. - (iii) Notwithstanding clause 24 Overtime and reasonable additional hours, where the employee attends compulsory face-to-face training, other than during the course of a rostered shift, they shall be entitled to receive two hours at their base rate of pay or the actual length of the training at their base rate of pay, whichever is greater. - (iv) Attendance at such mandatory in-service training outside the normal rostered working time of an employee shall not affect the ordinary rate paid to the employee during normal rostered time.

+- 43.6 The employer requires employees to complete modules through e-learning.

 Employees may elect to complete e-learning at home.
-Where training plans are listed as mandatory, employees will be paid for the time designated to complete the modules within the training plan, on successful completion of the training plan where these are completed outside of their rostered hours. - 43.7 Access to a computer at each residence is made available as part of the staff amenities for employees to complete e-learning. - 43.8 Upon termination of the employee's employment the employer upon request shall provide to the employee a written statement of the hours of training attended by the employee. - 43.9 Employees may be requested, or request, to attend external courses at which reasonable costs will be paid.
+Where training plans are listed as mandatory, employees will be paid for the time designated to complete the modules within the training plan, on successful completion of the training plan where these are completed outside of their rostered hours. - 43.7 Access to a computer at each residence is made available as part of the staff amenities for employees to complete e-learning. - 43.8 Upon termination of the employee's employment, the employer upon request shall provide to the employee a written statement of the hours of training attended by the employee. - 43.9 Employees may be requested, or request, to attend external courses for which reasonable costs will be paid.
 Requesting an employee to attend courses will be based on the operational requirements of the business.